 I felt the same way when my son was born, a few years later.
 I wanted him to grow up and become his own person, whoever that might be.
-I never wanted him to think there was only one path for a boy to follow.
-Whether his passion was art, football, or something else entirely, it mattered to me that he knew I’d be his strongest supporter.
+Above all, I never wanted him to think there was only one path for a boy to follow.
+Whether his passion was art, football, or something else entirely, it mattered that he knew I’d be his strongest supporter.
 But I also knew his struggle would be different.
 Professional chefs are often male, for instance, in spite of the fact that cooking has generally been viewed as feminine.
 (Somehow, getting a paycheck blasts the feminine sheen right off that kitchen knife.)
 For him, the struggle would not be for the right to access opportunities; he would have to carve out a space for himself beyond the narrow bounds of traditional masculinity.

-Becoming a mother changed the way I felt about almost everything, but especially about feminism, and being a feminist mom has meant many different things.
+Becoming a mother changed the way I felt about almost everything, but especially about feminism.
+And being a feminist mom has meant many different things.
 When my daughter was in elementary school, for instance, it meant telling her that boys are taught to be mean to the girls they like–but she didn’t have to accept that behavior.
 “You need to explain to him that you aren’t friends with people who are mean to you,” I said.
 “If he likes you, then he needs to respect you.
 That’s how it works.”

 And I’m a better person–a better feminist–for having done this.
 I’m more focused on equality and respect in my everyday life, not just as ideals but as a lived reality.
 Those ideals are, contrary to popular opinion, the central concerns of feminism.
-If the mothers of The Handmaid’s Tale are teaching me one thing, it’s how tenuous equality is, how carefully we have to guard each one of our basic human rights–and how very fragile the bonds of respect between human beings can be.

 A slightly different version of this piece appears on The Huffington Post.